dhrub123/AWS/RDS_AURORA_ELASTICACHE/RDS.md

 It allows us to create databases in the cloud that are managed by AWS and supports various DB engines like Postgres, MySQL, MariaDB, Oracle, Microsoft SQL Server and Aurora(This is a AWS proprietary database).

+Got to RDS Servvice > Database tab > Create database > Standard Create or Easy create , Engine types - Aurora(not free tier), MySQL, POSTGRE, Oracle, Microsoft SQL Server, MariaDB.
+We can select Mysql, Templates - Production, Dev/Test or Free Tier(This comes with values set up for us), Settings - DB name or DB Instance identifier, credentials - master username and password, DB instance size - instance class(standard, memory optimized or burstable), Storage - type amd allocation size, we can also enable storage autoscaling, Availabilty and Durability - Multi AZ, Connectivity - VPC and Publicly Accesible - Yes or No and Security Group, Backups - retention period, Maintenance - upgrade and window, Deletion protection - if we enable this , we will not be able to delete without disabling this first.

 #### Advantages of RDS vs deploying Database on EC2

 RDS is a managed service and so many addon services are provided by AWS on top of the database.